achsu3/achsu3.github.io/index.md

 **Hello!
 I am a PhD student at Georgia Institute of Technology in the School of Cybersecurity and Privacy.
 I am co-advised by Professor Paul Pearce and Professor Frank Li.**

-My research experience has focused on network verification, systems security, and Internet measurement, but I am broadly interested in security and the Internet.
+My research experience includes network verification, systems security, and Internet measurement.
+I am broadly interested in cybersecurity and the Internet.

 I graduated in May 2021 the University of Illinois at Urbana-Champaign with my undergraduate degree in Computer Engineering.
 There, I was advised by Professor Matthew Caesar.